To keep you and your growing baby healthy, it’s important to watch out for symptoms of not eating enough while pregnant.

 But here’s the catch ‒ while it’s normal to experience a change in appetite during pregnancy, it’s crucial to make sure you’re still getting enough nutrients for both you and your little one.

-Not eating enough while pregnant can lead to a range of symptoms, including fatigue, dizziness, and even premature birth.
+Not eating enough while pregnant can lead to a range of symptoms, including fatigue and dizziness.

 So, if you’re worried about the symptoms of not eating enough while pregnant, have a chat with your healthcare provider about developing a healthy and balanced meal plan.